drsimonturega/hangman/README.md

 #### Milestone 5
 Putting all together with the play_game() function.
+The code was then refactored and optimized uppdating on the remote repository with a push command.
+The documentation was updated on the GitHub remote repository and synced with the local repository using a pull command.

+There was a second round of refectoring and optimizing following feedback.

 ### Functions
 #### ask_for_input()